Child protective services: Effectiveness

-In a nationwide study, researchers examined children in 595 families over a period of nine years.
+In 2010, researchers published results of a 9 year nationwide study examining children in 595 families.
 They discovered that in the households where child abuse was substantiated by evidence, risk factors remained unchanged during interviews with the families.
 The study found that investigated subjects were not perceptibly different from noninvestigated subjects in social support, family functioning, poverty, maternal education, or child behavior problems after adjusting for baseline risk factors and that mothers of investigated subjects had more depressive symptoms than mothers of noninvestigated peers at the child's age of eight years.